25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 I hope you found my breakdown of these 25 cognitive biases helpful.

-Now, you might wonder how to protect yourself against these biases and make more rational decisions.
+You might be wondering: How can you protect yourself against these biases and make more rational decisions?

-- Acknowledge cognitive biases; they affect you, too, and generally exist to help you.
+• Acknowledge that cognitive biases affect you, too.
+And remember, they often exist to help you.

-- Reflect on and regularly review your thoughts and decisions.
+• Reflect regularly on your thoughts and decisions.
 Question your assumptions and weigh up alternatives.

-If you have questions, input, or know of other great examples, I would love to hear from you.
+If you have any questions, feedback, or great examples to share, I’d love to hear from you!

-In the meantime, you might like my article The Art of Persuasion: 10 Cognitive Biases Brands Can Leverage, which explicitly discusses cognitive biases in branding.
+In the meantime, you might enjoy my article The Art of Persuasion: 10 Cognitive Biases Brands Can Leverage, which dives deeper into how cognitive biases can be used effectively in branding.

-Another interesting read is How Ogilvy Used Psychology to Increase Sales of KFC French Fries by 56% by Sam Tatam, which I translated for InsideBE.
+Or check out How Ogilvy Used Psychology to Increase Sales of KFC French Fries by 56% by Sam Tatam—a fascinating case study I translated for InsideBE.

 References